JetBrains/Exposed/documentation-website/Writerside/topics/Exposed-Modules.md

 Prior Exposed 0.18.1 there was only one base module `exposed` which contains everything you may need including JodaTime as date-time library.
-To add `Exposed` framework of that version you had to use:
+To add `Exposed` framework of that version, you had to use:

 <tabs>
   <tab title="Kotlin Gradle">